18 Best Japanese Snacks You Will Never Have Enough Of!

 #1 Pocky

-Pocky is a true Asian Snack and Japanese Snack Hall of Famer.
-Blending together a winning combination of crunchy Japanese biscuit stick and creamy chocolate, it has reigned as a family favourite for over five decades.
-Pocky gets its name from the snapping sound the biscuit makes when it’s bitten into and comes in a variety of flavours including chocolate, cookies and cream, strawberry and my favourite, matcha.
+Pocky is an iconic Asian Snack and Japanese Snack Hall of Famer.
+It blends a winning combination of crunchy Japanese biscuit stick and creamy chocolate.
+Pocky has a fun history reigning as a family favourite for over five decades.
+It gets its name from the snapping sound the biscuit makes when it’s bitten into.
+Pocky comes in a variety of flavours including chocolate, cookies and cream, strawberry and our favourite, matcha.

 → Shop now